 By now the entire food world has heard of and salivated over a Cronut.
 It’s a doughnut made from croissant dough, says Chef Dominique Ansel, owner of Dominique Ansel Bakery in New York’s SoHo district.
-Now Chef Ansel is no flash in the pan; he was Daniel Boulud’s pastry chef for many years and if I were in NYC, I would happily spend a couple hours in his bakery.
-I first read about this on Twitter on or about the 15th of May and by the 23rd, Chef Ansel was on the Today Show, Fox News, CBS and Judge Judy.
+Now Chef Ansel is no flash in the pan; for many years he was Daniel Boulud’s pastry chef and if I were in NYC, I would happily spend a couple hours in his bakery.
+I first read about the cronut on Twitter on or about the 15th of May and by the 23rd, Chef Ansel was on the Today Show, Fox News, CBS and Judge Judy.

 Judge Judy: “Now Chef Ansel; is this a croissant masquerading as a doughnut or am I looking at a doughnut masquerading as a croissant?”

 Chef Ansel: “Madame Judy, zah bailiff has eaten zah evidahnce.”